delinea/pyppe/README.md

 # pyppe
-Python code computing the probability of planet-planet eclipses (PPE)
+Python code computing the probability of planet-planet eclipses (PPE).

 ### Description
 This code computes the probability of planet-planet eclipses from a population of objects defined in a CSV file.